StackStorm/orquesta/docs/source/yaql.rst

 StackStorm Functions
 --------------------

-* ``st2kv('st2_key_id')`` queries StackStorm datastore and returns the value for the given key.
+* ``st2kv('st2_key_id')`` queries the StackStorm datastore and returns the value for the given key.
 For example, the expression ``<% st2kv('system.shared_key_x') %>`` returns the value for a system scoped key named ``shared_key_x`` while the expression ``<% st2kv('my_key_y') %>`` returns the value for the user scoped key named ``my_key_y``.
 Please note that the key name should be in quotes otherwise YAQL treats a key name with a dot like ``system.shared_key_x`` as a dict access.
-Value can be encrypted in StackStorm datastore.
+The value can be encrypted in the StackStorm datastore.
 To decrypt the retrieved value, the input argument ``decrypt`` must be set to true such as ``st2kv('st2_key_id', decrypt=true)``.